baobaoanddavid/baobaoanddavid.github.io/content/faqs.md

 Q: Can I change my RSVP?

-A: If you need to change your RSVP, please fill out the RSVP webform again and we will use the most updated RSVP webform you filled out.
+A: If you need to change your RSVP, please fill out the RSVP webform again and we will use the most updated RSVP webform you submitted.

 # Wedding